MAHALAKSHMIKONGARI/bigdata-groupD-hue/README.md

 ## Queries used

-- Query used to display the table where customer name starts with "a"
+- Query used to display the table where customer name starts with "V"

   ``` SELECT * FROM order```